chantakornchw-max/Vagabond-Bike-Shop-Executive-Summary/README.md

 Data source: DataWithBaraa

-Vagabond's Bike Shop is a global retail business specializing in high-performance bicycles, components, and accessories.
+🚴‍♂️Vagabond's Bike Shop is a global retail business specializing in high-performance bicycles, components, and accessories.
 As the business expanded across multiple continents, the need for a centralized, data-driven system to monitor performance became critical for executive decision-making.

 Key Objectives: